 I didn’t learn how to do anything beyond making long crochet chains, but I always felt a sense of accomplishment that I had made something with my hands.
 Even though what I had created didn’t serve a functional purpose, I fell in love with crocheting.

 CROCHETING AS A SPIRITUAL DISCIPLINE

 Crocheting helped me to quiet all the noise inside so that I could focus.
 Once I could focus, I found it easier to pray and listen.
 Studies have found that the quieting of distractions and an increase in focus are outcomes of crocheting that are not unique to only me.
-Crocheting and knitting have been linked to reductions in stress and anxiety, a decreased risk of memory loss, and an increase in ability to cope with chronic pain conditions.
+Crocheting and knitting have been linked to reductions in stress and anxiety, a decreased risk of memory loss, and an increase in the ability to cope with chronic pain conditions.

-Another activity that has shown a similar effect on the brain and on health and well-being is prayer.
+Another activity that has shown a similar effect on the brain and health and well-being is prayer.
 When I learned this, it suddenly made sense to me why crocheting felt like a spiritual discipline.
-Just as prayer helps the one who is praying to focus, listen and push distractions aside, crocheting allows for an emptying of what is distracting and cluttering the heart and mind.
+Just as prayer helps the one who is praying to focus, listen and push distractions aside, crocheting allows for emptying what is distracting and cluttering the heart and mind.

 God the creator is creative, and we are created in God’s image.

 When I open myself to the adventure of creativity, I am exploring one aspect of what it means to be made in the image of God.
 God, who lavished love creatively on the earth, delights in our creativity.